osmosis-labs/osmosis/cmd/modulegen/README.md

 ## Running it

-This should be run in the osmosis root directory, as either:
+This should be run in the osmosis root directory, as follows:

 ```bash
 make run-modulegen